mendix/docs/content/appstore/app-services/3d-viewer.md

 The 3D Viewer app service includes a few 3D widgets mentioned earlier.
 These are some limitations on how these widgets should be placed in a page in Mendix Studio Pro:

-* The **Container3D** widget acts as a context-sharing container for other 3D widgets.
+* The **Container3D** widget acts as a context-sharing container for other 3D widgets, 3D widgets talk to each other and perform corresponding actions via this context.
 Therefore, every other 3D widgets (except **Uploader** widget)needs to be put inside the Container3D widget.
-If 3D widgets are placed outside of the Container3D widget, these widgets won't work as expected, you will get nofitied and see errors when you switch to Design mode.
+If 3D widgets are placed outside of the Container3D widget, these widgets won't work as expected, you will get nofitied and see these errors "This widget must be put inside Container3D" when you switch to Design mode.
 ![widgetoutsidecontainer3d-structuremode](attachments/3d-viewer/widgetoutsidecontainer3d-structuremode.jpg)
 ![widgetoutsidecontainer3d-designmodeerror](attachments/3d-viewer/widgetoutsidecontainer3d-designmodeerror.jpg)
 * One **Container3D** widget can only contain one **Viewer** widget.
 If multiple Viewer widgets are placed inside a Container3D widget, you will see error message in Design mode.